epidrome/cover-card/README.md

 ### Blog

 I love blogs.
 I have been making and following blogs since blogs existed in the early 2000s.
-The reality is that the vast majority of the blogs back then do not exist anymore.
+The (harsh) reality is that the vast majority of the blogs back then do not exist anymore.
 I can safely predict that the vast majority of the blogs that are around nowadays will not exist soon, even the popular ones.

 Don't get me wrong: Jekyll is an excellent system for making blogs, but your main web site should not be build around a blog.
 A blog is just an add-on to your main site that should be easy to turn off, or to switch to the next great blogging platform, system, or social media profile that supports blogging.
 Even [the father of jekyll](http://tom.preston-werner.com/) is not blogging very much over the years, then why have the blog at the center of the online presence.
 A blog is nice to have but it is not a must have.